The Time Is Now (album)

-The Time Is Now is the seventh studio album by British singer Craig David, released on 26 January 2018.
+The Time Is Now is the seventh studio album by English singer Craig David, released on 26 January 2018.
 The album features guest appearances from JP Cooper, Bastille, AJ Tracey, Ella Mai, Kaytranada and GoldLink.
-The first single from the album, titled "Heartline", was released on 14 September 2017, through David's official YouTube account.
+The albums's first single, "Heartline", was released on 14 September 2017, through David's official YouTube account.

 The album reached number two in the United Kingdom, making it David's fifth UK top 10 album.

 Background

 On 15 September 2017, less than a year after the release of his comeback album Following My Intuition which became his first chart-topper for 16 years, David announced the follow-up, The Time Is Now.
 In an interview, David said: "The motivation and inspiration behind this album was all down to the huge realisation that even when I wasn't as focused, there were amazing lessons to be learnt."

 The album features collaborations with Bastille, AJ Tracey, Kaytranada and GoldLink.